Bock, Otto

 Otto Bock- Purveyor to the Royal Court

 Well known among hunters, he is celebrating the 25th anniversary of his business which he founded in 1883.
-His reputation as a Gun Maker, Taxadermist and Antler Specialist made him famous all over the world.
+His reputation as a Gun Maker, Taxidermist and Antler Specialist made him famous all over the world.
 In 1883 he drew the attention of the canine club Hektor for exhibiting stuffed animals so realistic that he was honored by the judges with a medal, which has never before been bestowed on anybody.
 Otto Bock was responsible for the progress in Dermoplastic we know of today in Germany.

 The begining of his work in Taxidermy, his writings and studies are now preserved at the Royal College in Berlin, which he attended.